Supporting Open Source Drupal ‑ Come For the Code, Stay For the Community

 This year’s conference schedule has seen radical shifts, with regional events like MidCamp as well as the national DrupalCon conference shifting to entirely virtual events.
 While this has certainly been disruptive and changes the experience for attendees, we’re optimistic about the ease of access to information that these virtual events enable, providing extensive opportunities for those who wouldn't be able to attend in person.
 We’re also excited about new ways to connect and share educational resources using digital formats to their fullest potential.

 Conferences, whether online or in-person, always require volunteers and are a great way to connect with other Drupalists.
-Recently, a few members of the Bounteous team helped organize MidCamp, making it the first conference in the space to go completely virtual and at the same time meet accessibility needs of all attendees, ensuring a quality experience for everyone.
+In 2020, a few members of the Bounteous team helped organize MidCamp, making it the first conference in the space to go completely virtual and at the same time meet accessibility needs of all attendees, ensuring a quality experience for everyone.

 Open Source Contributions and Insights